 - API Keys and Secrets: Using

 keeps them safe from exposure if you’re working with a third-party service.
-You can update these keys in your environment file without needing to touch your code.$_ENV
+You can update these keys in your environment file without needing to touch your code. - Database Connections: Set up all of your database connections using

 Wrapping Up

-That's how PHP's
+That’s how PHP’s $_ENV

 can become a useful tool for safely working with environmental variables.
 This form of $_ENV

-allows you to keep sensitive data out of your code base, makes it easy to adapt configurations across environments easily and efficiently, and supports safe coding practices. $_ENV
+allows you to keep sensitive data out of your code base, makes it easy to adapt configurations across environments easily and efficiently, and supports safe coding practices.

-You need to exclude
+You need to exclude .env

 from version control and manage its permissions.
-Working in PHP, you will grow into a habit of using .env
+Working in PHP, you will grow into a habit of using $_ENV

 as time goes on and make it an integral part of your workflow.
 Continue experimenting with $_ENV